Can GNNs Learn Link Heuristics? A Concise Review and Evaluation of Link Prediction Methods: GNNs in Learning non-NCN-dependent Structural Information

 \section{GNNs in Learning non-NCN-dependent Structural Information}

 In Section \ref{sec:ncn}, we present that GNNs cannot completely learn the structural information related to the number of common neighbors between two target nodes.
 When it comes to the question of what non-NCN-dependent pair-specific structural information can be learned via GNNs, it poses a significant challenge.
 This is due to the potential presence of diverse types of non-NCN-dependent information.
 Unlike NCN-dependent information directly related to the number of common neighbors, non-NCN-dependent information tends to be abstract and difficult to express in rigorous mathematical terms.
-For example, our review in Section \ref{sec:non-ncn review} identifies only three non-NCN-dependent link heuristics.
+For example, PA relies on the product of node degrees, reflecting a commonly observed phenomenon in social and web networks where newly added nodes are more likely to connect to nodes with high degrees.
+Our review in Section \ref{sec:non-ncn review} highlights three widely used non-NCN-dependent link heuristics.
 In this work, we leave the exploration of this question as a future research endeavor.
 Nevertheless, by comparing Algorithm~\ref{alg:simrank} and Algorithm~\ref{alg:GNNLP}, we have the following insight.

 \begin{remark} The learning styles of SimRank in Algorithm~\ref{alg:simrank}, and the GNN-based link prediction model with node embeddings in Algorithm~\ref{alg:GNNLP}, exhibit certain similarities.\footnote{For Remark~\ref{remark:gnnsimrank}, we do not compare the performance of Algorithm~\ref{alg:simrank} and Algorithm~\ref{alg:GNNLP} due to the difficulty of SimRank in computation.
 For example, the basic memory requirement of SimRank is 415G and 2.42T on ogbl-collab and ogbl-ppa, respectively.
 Besides, SimRank produces 0 at Hits@20 on ogbl-ddi.} \end{remark}